NethServer/docs/administrator-manual/en/backup.rst

 .. note::
    When using rsync engine, make sure the storage backend supports symbolic and hard links.
    Please note that |product| doesn't support links on Samba shares due to security implications.
-   Also symlinks are not supported don WebDAV.
+   Also symlinks are not supported on WebDAV.

 Single backup
 -------------